danyel-ii/cubixles_/state_of_review.md

 - **Manifest assets missing** → Farcaster validation fails.
 - **Vercel cache / wrong repo** → stale deployment behavior.
-- **TokenURI still data URI** → not aligned with IPFS-hosted interactive asset plan.
+- **TokenURI pinning depends on server secrets** → ensure `PINATA_JWT` is set in Vercel.

 ## Next recommended actions (short list)

-1. Add the three manifest images under `frontend/public/` or update the URLs.
+1. Add the three manifest images under `public/` or update the URLs.
 2. Confirm Vercel build is using `main` from `cubeless_` and redeploy with cache cleared.
 3. Implement IPFS pinning flow and switch `tokenUriProvider`.
 4. Deploy Sepolia contract and re-test mint from the miniapp.